 What it’s good for: Courses and nanodegrees from reputable universities

 There are a few options for users interested in UX design on Coursera.
-They can participate in the UI/UX design specialization program, which takes 8 months to complete with students working about 4 hours a week on the program.
-They participate in a series of programs learning the fundamentals all the way through creating design projects for their portfolio and at the end, they earn a shareable certificate from California Institute of the Arts.
+First, they can participate in the UI/UX design specialization program, which takes 8 months to complete with students working about 4 hours a week on the program.
+They work through a series of programs learning the fundamentals all the way through creating design projects for their portfolio and at the end, they earn a shareable certificate from California Institute of the Arts.
 The specialization costs between $300-$400.

 Students can also take the courses from the specialization in visual elements of UI design and web design strategy or prototyping on their own without the certificate program.
 These courses range from 16-32 hours to complete and cost from $29-$99.

-What it’s good for: Self-starters with some experience who are looking for more information
+What it’s good for: Beginners who are looking to learn the fundamentals

-If you are looking to take the next step towards a career in product design, these tools can help you get the necessary background you need to succeed.
+If you are looking to take the next step towards a career in product design, these product design courses can help you get the necessary background you need to succeed.

-If you are already ready to find a great job in product design, Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+Or, if you are already ready to become a UX designer, Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you want to work with our industry and career mentors to get help with your product design job search, join Pathrise.